diegopdomingos/nanodegree/CarND-Advanced-Lane-Lines/writeup.md

 If we get enough failures in this sanity (3 times), we start by searching the lines with sliding window again.

-There are some improvement that we can do to make it more robust, for example, tuning the parameters to get yet better results with our binary images.
-Yet, we can
+There are some improvement that we can do to make it more robust, for example, tuning the parameters to get better results with our binary images.
+Yet, we can use more conditions when our sliding windows don't find enough blocks of pixels, causing a bad fit.